 Gejjala Mantapa, Hampi – An Ornate Platform

 The Gejjala Mantapa is an ancient structure in Hampi with a highly impressive architecture.
 It is located at a short distance from the famous Vittala Temple and stands near the Chariot Street.
-The Gejjala Mantapa is believed to have been used for religious functions during the days of the Vijayanagara Empire.
+The Gejjala Mantapa is believed to have been used for religious functions during the Vijayanagara Empire.

 Gejjala Mantapa is one of the most ornately decorated structures found in the ruins of Hampi.
-The small but attractive structure draws the attention of tourists throughout the year.
+The small but attractive structure draws tourists’ attention throughout the year.

 Gejjala Mantapa, Hampi.
 Photographer Kirk Kittell